An independent research database No paid placement · No referral fees

 There's only a fair quote.

 The wild quote spread isn't always dishonesty.
 A "roof job" can mean four genuinely different scopes — quick patch, ridge re-bed, full restoration, or full replacement.
-The trick the cowboys play is letting you assume the cheap quote and the dear quote are quoting on the same thing.
+The trick the quote-trap operators play is letting you assume the cheap quote and the dear quote are quoting on the same thing.
 They almost never are.

 For each of the ten questions below, we publish the homeowner's voice, the regulator's answer, and — most usefully — the exact phrase to put in your reply.
 If the roofer flinches at the phrasing, you've learned something a thousand reviews wouldn't have told you.